 How is gas and bloating diagnosed?

-Your caregiver will ask about what you eat and examine your abdomen.
+Your healthcare provider will ask about what you eat and examine your abdomen.
 You may need any of the following tests to check for a medical condition that may be causing your symptoms:

-- Imaging tests: These tests can help caregivers find a blockage in your bowels.
+- Imaging tests: These tests can help healthcare providers find a blockage in your bowels.